 Design & Technology

 Design and Technology is taught in a state of the art technology suite by dedicated and enthusiastic staff.
 We hope to encourage the next generation of Engineers, Fashion Designers, Caterers, Architects and Product Designers through our own love of making.
-Students are challenged to design and manufacture products in a range of subject areas including Graphics, Product Design, Textiles, Food and Electronics.
+Students are challenged to design and manufacture products in a range of subject areas including Product Design, Textiles and Food.

 Technology Clubs take place each week.
 Please see latest after school events for details.
-Technology trips and workshops occur throughout the year including: Knit and Stitch, STEM visits, STEM workshops, Coca Cola Enterprises, the V&A Museum, fashion show rehearsals, fashion show garment production sessions, and green cars.
+Technology trips and workshops occur throughout the year including: Knit and Stitch, STEM visits and STEM workshops.

-Year 7 D&T is all about creative challenge for those students who have D&T skills, and training up those students who have not worked in D&T before.
-Students complete a D&T quiz to assess starting points.
+Year 7 Design and Technology is all about creative challenge for those students who have Design and Technology skills, and training up those students who have not worked in Design and Technology before.
+Students complete a Design and Technology quiz to assess starting points.

 All students rotate across three material areas, Food, Textiles and Product Design.